mbortoloti/AdapGRPPM/README.md

 The codes used in this example are available [here](https://github.com/mbortoloti/AdapGRPPM/tree/main/Example_6.2.4).
 Please refer to the manuscript for further details.

+The DCA and DCPPA methods, available in the [Manopt.jl](https://manoptjl.org/stable/) package, were used exclusively for comparison purposes in the execution time experiments.

 For the timing measurements, we used the [BenchmarkTools.jl](https://juliaci.github.io/BenchmarkTools.jl/stable/) package, which provides reliable and accurate benchmarking utilities for Julia implementations.

 #### Required Julia Packages for Adap-GR-PPM